vishnu350/rs-mainspring-winder/README.md

 - PLA/PLA+ material is tough/elastic enough to withstand the winding stress.
 - Both PLA/PLA+ and staple pins are softer than steel, and thus it will not kink or damage the mainspring.
 - Never need to worry about wearing out the arbour hooks, as [staple pins are easy to replace](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbour-Hook-for-the-Winder-Base).
-- Pick any size.
-The Python generator script accurately buils a [complete set of winders](https://github.com/vishnu350/rs-mainspring-winder/releases/latest/download/rs-winder.zip) (7mm-18.5mm) or [customize](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder) it yourself.
+- Pick any size from the generated [set of winders](https://github.com/vishnu350/rs-mainspring-winder/releases/latest/download/rs-winder.zip) (7mm-18.5mm) or [customize](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder) it yourself.

 **Watch this YouTube video [here](https://youtu.be/EZvd_MKBOUQ) or [here](https://youtu.be/OAfQTk89P3s) (older) to better understand the RS winder parts and how it works.**<br/>
 **Discussion/Feedback: WRT forum thread [here](https://www.watchrepairtalk.com/topic/19340-3d-printed-rs-mainspring-winder-project-for-hobbyists/), or GitHub discussion section [here](https://github.com/vishnu350/rs-mainspring-winder/discussions).**<br/>